Scheme Management Software: BeatRoute’s Period Purchase Schemes for Dealer Loyalty

 Table of Content

-What period purchase schemes really are
+What period purchase schemes are and how they differ from in-bill schemes

 A period purchase scheme is a trade-promotion structure that tracks cumulative purchases against a target over a defined window and rewards the customer when they hit it.
 The customer is usually a dealer, distributor, or retailer, and the window is set by the brand based on the category’s buying rhythm.

 Traditional in-bill schemes reward a single transaction.
 Buy 10 cases of product A, get 1 free on this order.
-They are fast to configure and easy to execute, but they do not shape behaviour beyond that invoice.
+They are fast to configure and easy to execute, but they do not shape behavior beyond that invoice.
 The dealer who orders 10 cases weekly behaves the same way whether the scheme exists or not.

 How tiering and roll-up mechanics work